gbingol/jsonparser/README.md

 auto as_object() const; //std::unordered_map<std::string, Value>

 ```
-It should be noted that any of the above-listed `as_` methods does not perform a further type check.
+It should be noted that none of the above-listed `as_` methods checks they type.
+Use `is_` checks before attempting to extract corresponding C++ values.